zone117x/docs.konghq.com/app/enterprise/2.1.x/plugins/oidc-cognito.md

     <img src="https://doc-assets.konghq.com/oidc/cognito/cognito11.png">

 1. Enter a Refresh token expiration (in days).
 We will use the default of 30 days.
-1. Do not select “Generate client secret”.
-This example will use a public client.
+1. Make sure that you check “Generate client secret”.
+This will create a client secret for us to use in conjunction with our Client ID.

     <img src="https://doc-assets.konghq.com/oidc/cognito/cognito12.png">